-The Directors recognise the importance of sound corporate governance.
+The Directors recognize the importance of sound corporate governance.
 As a company incorporated in the European Union, the shares of which are admitted to trading on the regulated market of Euronext Brussels, the Directors are aware that the Company should at least apply the corporate governance code applicable in the member state of its registered office or of its listing and that it has the freedom to choose which of the two potentially applicable codes it wishes to apply if the codes are different.

 Since the 2009 Belgian Code on Corporate Governance, dated 12 March 2009, applies to Belgian companies admitted to trading on a regulated market, the Board has resolved not to apply the Belgian Code on Corporate Governance but to apply the UK Corporate Governance Code (the “Code”) as it was deemed more appropriate, in view of the fact that the Company was incorporated in England and Wales.

 The Board comprises five members, including one Executive Director, three Non-Executive Directors and the Non-Executive Chairman.

 As envisaged by the Code, the Board has established three committees: Audit, Remuneration and Nomination Committees, each with written terms of reference.
 If the need should arise, the Board may set up additional committees as appropriate.